5 Ways To Soak Up Summer

 2. Chill, Swim, Snorkel or Surf Horseshoe Bay Beach

 Bermuda is home to 34+ sandy beaches and coves, with the ones along South Shore known for their stunning pink sand, great snorkeling spots and catching a little surf, Bermuda style.
 Horseshoe Bay is famous worldwide and the kind of beach you’ll want to make a full day experience of.
 Stop by Makin Waves and pick up everything from sunscreen, snorkel gear, SPF rashguards and more.
-If you want to rent a Surfboard for the day contact Isolated Surf Shop.
+For more info on surfing lessons in Bermuda click here.

 Take Bus #7 to get to Horseshoe Bay.